Seresto Collar & Advantix: Can You Use Them Together for Maximum Flea & Tick Protection?

 • Seizures (in rare cases)

-Call your vet immediately if your dog encounters any of these negative effects.
-Rarely, more serious side effects may appear and necessitate veterinarian care.
+Call your vet immediately if your dog encounters any of these adverse effects.
+Rarely, more severe side effects may appear and necessitate veterinarian care.

-It is essential to follow the instructions and use the Seresto collar and Advantix as directed and to consult with your veterinarian before using them on dogs with pre-existing medical conditions or on dogs that are taking certain medications.
+It is essential to follow the instructions, use the Seresto collar and Advantix as directed, and consult with your veterinarian before using them on dogs with pre-existing medical conditions or taking certain medications.

 Why Is Flea and Tick Prevention Important?

-Flea and tick prevention is important in keeping your dog healthy and comfortable.
-Fleas are the leading cause of tapeworm, a parasite whose larvae are carried by fleas, so it’s important to take steps to prevent them from infesting your pet.
+Flea and tick prevention is essential in keeping your dog healthy and comfortable.
+Fleas are the leading cause of tapeworm, a parasite whose larvae are carried by fleas, so preventing them from infesting your pet is essential.

 Dr. Andrea Tu of Park East Animal Hospital in New York City recommends regularly running a flea comb throughout your dog’s coat to check for fleas and look out for “flea dirt” – little black specks usually found on a dog’s belly or around the tail.

-Ticks can also transmit serious conditions such as Lyme disease, Rocky Mountain Spotted Fever, Ehrlichiosis, and Anaplasmosis, so take steps to keep them away from your pet as well.
+Ticks can also transmit severe conditions such as Lyme disease, Rocky Mountain Spotted Fever, Ehrlichiosis, and Anaplasmosis, so take steps to keep them away from your pet.

 Seresto Collar and Advantix – Which is Safest?